openworm/owmeta/README.md

 representations are needed to store different aspects of the relevant anatomy and physiology.
-For example, a NetworkX representation of the connectome as a complex graph enables questions to be asked about first and second nearest neighbors of a given neuron.
+For example, a NetworkX representation of the connectome as a complex graph enables questions to be asked about nearest neighbors of a given neuron.
 An RDF semantic graph representation is useful for reading and writing annotations about multiple aspects of a neuron, such as what papers have been written about it, properties it may have such as